test 33

 How Paycor Helps

 Holiday pay is a complicated topic.
-You may offer it to your employees or not, but if you do then the rules can vary depending on whether they’re exempt, non-exempt, contractors, construction workers, or freelance workers.
-There are also other complexities such as eligibility dates for holiday pay, or other types of payment such as vacation or sick time.
+You can offer it to your employees or not, but if you do then the rules can vary depending on whether they’re exempt, non-exempt, contractors, construction workers, or freelance workers.
+There are also other complexities like eligibility dates for holiday pay, or other types of payment such as vacation or sick time.
 Paycor can help!
 Unlike many of our competitors, we don’t sell off-the-shelf technology.
 Instead, we tailor technology, including Paycor Payroll and Paycor Time and Attendance, specifically for your business.